Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-Property rental areas that are affected to the Healthy Homes Standard in Te Mata Hills include each:
+The areas of rental property that are affected through the Healthy Homes Standard in Te Mata Hills include each:

 • Bedroom